fsoubes/FilterRank/doc/rank_filters2.md

 The ImageJ algorithm execution time also increase exponentially.
 The difference in execution time between the 8-bit, 16-bit and 32-bit is noticeable and increase with time with 8-bit the fastest and 32-bit the slowest.

 ### Min-Max filter
-A comparative benchmark for our own  Min/Max filter against the Min/Max filter from imageJ has been done with a set of 24 images bewteen eight different resolution 180x144, 360x288, 540x432, 720x576, 900x720, 1080x864, 1440x1152, and 1880x1440.
+A comparative benchmark of 50 iterations for our own  Min/Max filter against the Min/Max filter from imageJ has been done with a set of 24 images bewteen eight different resolution 180x144, 360x288, 540x432, 720x576, 900x720, 1080x864, 1440x1152, and 1880x1440.
 Each set of 3 images have the same resolution but with a different type, either 8bit,16bit or float32.
 The benchmark representation is represented down below :

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/myRplot3.png)
 #### Fig 7.
 Execution time benchmark analysis against the implemented min_max algorithm for a kernel size = 3, filter = max.